|

 Chita Distillery (established in 1972)

-Chita is Suntory's grain whisky distillery, located on the Chita Peninsula near Nagoya.
-Grain whisky is the base spirit for blended whisky and possesses lighter and smoother characteristics than malt whisky.
-Chita uses corn as its primary ingredient and adds six-row malt, which has strong enzymatic activity, for saccharification.
+Cheetah is Suntory's grain Whiskey It is a distillery located on the Chita Peninsula near Nagoya.
+The grain whisky is Blended As the base spirit for whisky, it possesses lighter and smoother characteristics than malt whisky.
+Chita uses corn as the primary ingredient and adds six-row malt, which has strong enzymatic activity, for saccharification.

 A defining feature of Chita is that it produces various styles of grain whisky by combining four continuous stills (column stills).
 By combining two, three, or four columns, it creates spirits ranging from light to heavy types.
 In 2015, Chita was also released as a single grain whisky and has been well-received.
 It is characterized by a buttery and sweet flavor with aromas of orange peel, crème brûlée, and green banana.